It's an unfortunate fact of life that an empty property can sometimes be something of a magnet for trouble.

 - consider installing additional security.
 It is true that you cannot turn a house into a fortress but many thieves and vandals prefer easy access and low-risk opportunities.
 Things such as professional security locks and bolts plus alarms may be a serious deterrent to many;

 - visit your property regularly to check for problems.
 Things such as pest infestations or a leaking pipe are best seen and dealt with immediately rather than being allowed to cause cumulative damage.
-Once again, some policies may make this a mandatory obligation as part of providing unoccupied house cover;
+Once again, some policies may make this a mandatory obligation as part of providing empty house insurance;

 - do not disconnect or place telephone lines on answerphones.
 Some thieves try to assess the status of properties over the phone and disconnected lines or permanent answerphones are sometimes seen as a green light for illegal entry.
 Instead, consider having a number rerouted to your mobile or your own land line.